magicalchemy/static-content/src/game-lore-library/stage/articles/dust_king/dustking_en.md

 ✨ May fortune favor you, and may Mendeléf’s blessing guide you to victory!

 ### FAQ
-**If I deal more than 10,000 damage and fill the entire daily damage bar, will the excess carry over to the next day?**
+**If I deal more than 10,000 damages and fill the entire daily damage bar, will the excess carry over to the next day?**

 No, the extra damage will not carry over.